yavar992/BankingSystem/ReadMe.md

 Auto-Payment: Represents automatic payment arrangements set up by the account holder for regular bill payments or subscriptions.

 Standing Instruction: Represents standing instructions set by the account holder for recurring fund transfers between their accounts or to other beneficiaries.

+//TO DO
+add more braches to the bank
+delete bankBranches from bank
+update the branches
+get all the branches for the bank get all the details for ths customer including the bank and branches add money to the bank debit money from the bank update customer bank branches or customer information check if a user has an account already or not if yes throw him a error that you already have account in our bank check if user want to open the diff account type in our bank than allow him to open the account check if the customer is verfied or not if he's not then throw him a error that you are not verify